Pesticides & PCBs

-Organochlorine Pesticides are chlorinated hydrocarbons that were used extensively from the 1940s-1960s for pest and insect control.
-The group includes DDT, methoxychlor, dieldrin, chlordane, toxaphene, mirex, kepone, lindane, and benzene hexachloride.
+Organochlorine Pesticides are synthetic organic chemicals that were used extensively from the 1940s-1960s for pest and insect control.
+The group includes DDT, methoxychlor, dieldrin, chlordane, toxaphene, mirex, kepone, and lindane.
 Many organochlorine pesticides have been banned in the United States, although a few are still registered for use in this country.
-Organochlorine pesticides accumulate in the environment and move long distances in surface runoff or groundwater.
+Organochlorine pesticides do not readily degrade and tend to bioaccumulate in the environment.

-Method 8081B (Pesticides) and 8082A (PCBs) methods are normally used when analyzing surface and ground water as well as solid sample matrices.
+Method 8081B (Pesticides) and 8082C (PCBs) methods are normally used when analyzing surface and ground water as well as solid sample matrices.

 * Effective February 26, 2024, SW-846 extraction method 3546 is now approved for the extraction of all solid matrices.
 This change from requiring Soxhlet extraction (3540C) for TSCA sites allows for faster and more environmentally friendly sample preparation.